fiwallets/docs_farms/seed-system/rose.md

-# 🍏 Apple
+# 🍏 Rose

 * **Economy values:** Low
-* **Growing period:** Apple trees have a short growth period and only need to be watered 2 times harvested.
+* **Growing period:** Rose trees have a short growth period and only need to be watered 2 times harvested.
 * **Origin:** In the 4th century BC, Alexander Magnus discovered the apple by chance while passing through the land of "Kazakhstan" wanderers on his way to conquer Persia and bring them to Greece - one of the birthplaces of European culture.

 <div>